sumachalla/terraform-aws-cicd/README.md

  cicd-pipeline:<br/>
  		Prerequisite: Create Secrets in Secret Manager for docker hub and github.<br/>
  					 Create a connection for github under CodePipeline -> Settings <br/>
-       Run Terraform commands to create CICD pipeline for the infrastructure modules.
+       Run Terraform commands locally on this directory to create CICD pipeline for the infrastructure modules.
 Source: Github repository
+ 					 Note: terraform state files are saved on S3 bucket.<br/>